Skip to content

 When does Inti Raymi take place?

 Inti Raymi is traditionally celebrated on June 24th.
-The grand reenactment leads, among other places, to Sacsayhuamán.
+The grand staging leads, among other places, to Sacsayhuamán.

-A gentle start, plenty of water, light meals, little alcohol, and a slow pace help many travelers.
+A calm start, plenty of water, light meals, little alcohol, and a slow pace help many travelers.

 Sources

-• UNESCO World Heritage Centre: City of Cuzco, altitude, location, historical significance and inscription 1983.
+1. UNESCO World Heritage Centre: City of Cuzco, location, historical significance, Pachacútec, Tawantinsuyu and inscription in 1983.

-• Constitution of Peru: Recognition of Cusco as the historical capital of Peru.
+4. Peruvian Constitution and national data on the recognition of Cusco as the historical capital of Peru.

 Compare products